Pasta with Sausage and Mushrooms

 For years I’ve been a fan of turkey Italian Sausage, and now I can’t find it anywhere.
 So for this recipe we used Hot Italian Sausage made from pork.
 By all means use whichever Italian Sausage you prefer and are able to find.

-How to make Low-Carb Palmini Pasta with Sausage and Mushrooms:
+How to make Pasta with Sausage and Mushrooms:

-(This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
+(This is only a summary of the steps for the recipe; please scroll down for complete printable recipe that includes the other two pasta varieties.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.
-See notes for making this with Fiber Gourmet Light Spaghetti or whole wheat spaghetti below the complete recipe using Palmini noodles.)
+These tips are for Palmini Pasta; see notes for making this with Fiber Gourmet Light Spaghetti or whole wheat spaghetti below the complete recipe using Palmini noodles.)

 - Rinse Palmini Pasta well with cold water.
 Use kitchen shears to cut the linguini noodles into shorter lengths.